Nas-r/Planimation/README.md

 These options are exportable/importable via JSON.

 Using typed objects is recommended as it makes creating the initial stage much quicker, particularly when a problem has more than 10 or so objects/constants.

-Sometimes if names are too long the input selector looks like it's blank.
-In fact you just need to scroll to find the text since it doesn't properly fit in the input selector div and hence the overflow becomes scrollable.
-This should be fixed at some point.

 If you get a parser error like "expecting LPAREN RPAREN got 1" it usually means the parser missed the EOF token for some reason.
 Adding a space to the end of the affected file seems to fix this.